cruise-app/CRUISE/README.md

 - Detects **route deviations** to flag suspicious behavior.

 ### 3. **Car Rental**
-- Rent cars directly from other users.
+- Rent cars directly from other users by **area, date, and time**.
-- Filter listings by **price, type, and location**.
-- Car owners can set rental terms and conditions.
+- View details of the car offered.

 ### 4. **Blog Section**
 - Add posts, likes, and comments on images and thoughts about the trip.
+- View the following, followers, and previous posts.

 ### 5. **Chatbot Assistant**
 - Helps users with **booking**, **ride search**, **reporting issues**, and **alerting emergency contacts**.

 ### 6. **Admin Pages**
-- Full admin control panel for managing the platform.
+- Full admin control panel for managing the application and test reports of the backend.
 - Add, edit, or delete entries from the database.
 - Includes two dashboards:
   - **Business Dashboard**: [Access it here](https://charts.mongodb.com/charts-project-0-kbcxtjq/public/dashboards/685ea23a-2404-4915-8da5-d6ec8beb41f8).
   - **Developer Dashboard**: [Access it here](https://charts.mongodb.com/charts-project-0-whlqmxl/public/dashboards/67677d9e-2b97-45ce-8540-ae585dfc1477).

 ### 7. **SIEM Integration**
-- Connected with a **Security Information and Event Management (SIEM)** system.
+- Connected with a **Security Information and Event Management (SIEM)** system to detect suspicious login attempts.
+- Send alerts via Telegram and block the IP address of the attacker
-- Enables **real-time threat detection** and **incident investigation**.
+- Enables **incident investigation** by Wazuh dashboard.

 ---